US STOCKS-Wall St rises as weak economic data fuels rate-pause hopes

 Investors now await the personal consumption expenditures price index, the Fed's preferred measure of inflation, and non-farm payroll numbers due on Thursday and Friday, respectively, for more clues on interest rates.

-Advancing issues outnumbered decliners by a 2.16-to-1 ratio on the NYSE and by a 1.22-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.19-to-1 ratio on the NYSE and by a 1.44-to-1 ratio on the Nasdaq.

-The S&P index recorded 21 new 52-week highs and no new low, while the Nasdaq recorded 25 new highs and 30 new lows.
+The S&P index recorded 23 new 52-week highs and one new low, while the Nasdaq recorded 45 new highs and 51 new lows.

 (Reporting by Shristi Achar A and Amruta Khandekar in Bengaluru; Editing by Savio D'Souza and Vinay Dwivedi)